 Day 10 – Falkland & Culross

 We already visited Falkland on the original Outlander Art Experience on our way north to Inverness.
 Today’s trip will allow us more time in this iconic filming location which stands in for Inverness in the series.
 Covenanter Hotel stands in for Mrs. Baird’s Guesthouse and Bruce Fountain is where the ghost of Jamie looks up at Claire’s room.
 Fayre Earth Gift Shop doubles as Farrell’s Hardware and Furniture Store and Campbell’s Coffee House and Eatery is Campbell’s Coffee Shop.

 Another location that truly deserves more time for wandering is Culross where we will return to spend the afternoon.
 You’ll have the chance to visit Culross Palace and explore the little wynds of “Cranesmuir”.

 Our farewell dinner is at our hotel, the Champany Inn.

 We say goodbye, but you’ll be taking back a precious sketchbook journal, filled with your artwork, and no doubt you’ll want to come back to Scotland soon! 😉

 The accommodation base for this tour is the Champany Inn in Linlithgow by Edinburgh.
-We may stay over in Glasgow for one night on Saturday 12 June – this will be confirmed soon.

 The Royal Burgh of Linlithgow, where we also have our office base, is a beautiful historic town and the ideal base location for exploring most Outlander locations.
 Our accommodation Champany Inn is a small family-run hotel with an award winning restaurant.